ObsidianPublisher/docs/docs/Github Publisher/Settings/Per files settings.md

   - `remove` : To remove some part specific to this file.
 7. `path` : override all path settings and create a path from the root.
 Use `/` or let it empty to set it to the root of the repository.

+To set a file as your homepages, use `path: index`

 ## Quick references

 ### Using yaml object